tunahorse/Odoo-Unable-to-Unreserve-Fix-Script/README.md

 ## Upcoming Features

 I am currently working on a major update to the script to include a GUI.This update aims to simplify the process of unreserving stock quantities and improve the overall user experience.
 Stay tuned for more updates!
 I have had Odoo devs, but more actual Odoo users/implementers reach out to me regarding changing to a GUI or web app.
 The update will be up soon.
-If you need help or want to dicuss feel free to reach me at fabiananguiano@gmail.com
+If you need help or want to discuss feel free to reach me at fabiananguiano@gmail.com

 ## Contributions